 Another adventure is on offer today: a horseback riding trip through the landscapes of Iceland’s southwest.
 Except for the puffins, Icelandic horses are the country’s most famous animals, renowned for their small stature, friendliness, curiosity, and abundant intelligence.
 Meeting one is a pleasure, and riding one through beautiful nature like a Viking of old even more so.

 After this, you can bask in the healing waters of the Vok Spa, which sits just outside Egilsstadir.

-Once you have explored the magnificent, untouched Eastfjords, you'll head to Egilsstaðir, the region's largest town.
-After exploring the vibrant settlement and looking out for the auroras from one of its dark corners, you'll retire here for the night.
+Once you have explored the magnificent, untouched Eastfjords, you'll head to Egilsstadir, the region's largest town.
+Here, you’ll explore the vibrant settlement and look out for the auroras from one of its dark corners.

 The area boasts some of the country's most striking and diverse geology, with towers of lava rising from the waters, pseudocraters arranged in neat lines on the shore, and the basalt fortress of Dimmuborgir.